-- Office of Rolls and Lists Participation and accomplishments affect the standing of the estates - Steward's Office Payment of dues and site fees affect the standing of the estates and the recording of participation - Chancellor's Office Judicial proceedings affect the participation of members and the standing of estates affect the monthly ministry points awarded to estates holders.
+- Office of Rolls and Lists Participation and accomplishments affect the standing of the estates - 2.
+Steward's Office Payment of dues and site fees affect the standing of the estates and the recording of participation - 3.
+Ministry of Justice's Office Judicial proceedings affect the participation of members and the standing of estates affect the monthly ministry points awarded to estates holders.

-Suggestion: Have one night a month in which the Crown, the Minister of Rolls, the Chancellor, and the Steward gather to record and share their information.
+Suggestion: Have one night a month in which the Crown, the Minister of Rolls, the Minister of Justice, and the Steward gather to record and share their information.
 This practice allows the offices to coordinate their information and allows the Crown to give a final seal of approval for the information being recorded.
 Points are awarded at the discretion of the Crown.
 Immediately after this meeting, the electronic database can be updated for any changes made at the meeting, marked as "pending Imperial approval", and the physical (paperwork) reports are mailed to the appropriate Imperial Offices.